 Below is a sampling of some basic, intermediate, and advanced moves.
 Readers interested in more detail can find hundreds of additional moves with videos in my book, “Salsa Dancing & Rueda de Casino Guidebook for Beginner to Advanced Dancers: Steps, Styling, Technique, Latin Rhythms, Humor & Anecdotes.”
 There is information on both Casino steps and L.A.
 Salsa steps.
-For ordering details visit amazon.com or salsacasinorueda.com.
+For ordering details visit amazon.com/dp/B0DK7D98XK or salsacasinorueda.com.

 In any case, below are some useful videos of common beginner and intermediate and advanced moves.
 The initial three videos each cover a group of steps done in Rueda de Casino.
 After that there are videos on individual moves.